qulle/oltb/README.md

 };
 ```

-These two lines merges potential stored data into a runtime copy of the default properties located in `LOCAL_STORAGE_PROPS`.
+These two nextcomming lines merges potential stored data into a runtime copy of the default properties located in `LOCAL_STORAGE_PROPS`.
 The spread operator is a really nice feature for this operation.
 ```javascript
 // Load potential stored data from localStorage const loadedPropertiesFromLocalStorage = JSON.parse(StateManager.getStateObject(LOCAL_STORAGE_NODE_NAME)) || {};